Leostx/APDS-9999_kernel_driver/README.md

 - `Makefile`: to build the kernel driver.
 Currently the version of the header files is hardcoded to `6.19.10+deb13-amd64`

 - `dt/`: device tree overlay files for a raspberry pi to specify the sensors address and interrupt pin
-- `test/`: test scripts to test the sensors various features with real hardware.
+- `test/`: test scripts to test the sensor's various features with real hardware.
 Check out the `README` in the directory for more details.

 ## Driver features